joba-1/HumiControl/README.md

 A Bosch BME280 delivers air humidity data
-An analog capacitive moisture sensor delivers soil humidity data Setup Wifi with captive portal.
+An analog capacitive moisture sensor delivers soil humidity data A Fan is controlled with a pwm pin via web slider control Setup Wifi with captive portal.
 Reset Wifi settings with long press of flash button Led feedback: